-- The emission standards for a motor replacement must be at least as stringent as those met by the original motor and must have all the emissions control equipment attached and functioning.
+- the emissions standard for a motor replacement must be at least as stringent as those met by the original motor and must have all the emissions control equipment attached and functioning

-If you have questions, please contact the Vehicle Inspection Centre at
+If you have questions, please contact the DriveON Contact Centre (for the public) toll free at

 When a vehicle needs an emissions test

-Heavy diesel commercial motor vehicles are required to be emissions tested annually.
-If you own a heavy diesel commercial motor vehicle that requires an emissions test, you will receive a registration renewal notice in the mail indicating that an emissions test is required to renew your vehicle registration.
+Heavy-duty diesel commercial motor vehicles are required to be emissions tested annually.
+If you own a heavy-duty diesel commercial motor vehicle that requires an emissions test, you will receive a registration renewal notice in the mail indicating that an emissions test is required to renew your vehicle registration.

 If you are due for an emissions test while outside Ontario

-If you plan to be out of the province for 6–12 months when your registration renewal is due, please contact the Vehicle Inspection Contact Centre toll-free at
+If you plan to be out of the province for 6–12 months when your registration renewal is due, please contact the DriveON Contact Centre (for the public) toll-free at

 What happens during an emissions test